evanx/redex/README.md

 # Redix Router

-Redix is "Duct-tape for microservices."
+Redix is "duct-tape for microservices."

 It is a Node-based message router.